What does OPE do?

 The Student Judicial Affairs and Community Standards or Misconduct Sanctioning Panel for Title IX cases determine sanctions against students.

-Vice President Michael Blanton has a direct line of access to the president and to the chair of the audit and compliance committee of the Board of Trustees.
-This structure gives OPE independence and transparency and ensures that any complaint or report registered by a member of the university community will be investigated, tracked and adjudicated fairly and as quickly as possible.
+Vice President Michael Blanton reports to the Senior Vice President of Human Resources and also provides reports to the chair of the audit, compliance, risk and privacy committee of the Board of Trustees.
+OPE has the expectation that any complaint or report registered by a member of the university community is reviewed, tracked and adjudicated fairly and as quickly as possible consistent with university policies and practices.
+OPE may reach out across the University landscape to offices that manage student, staff, and faculty matters to work with these partnering offices regarding this expectation.

 Will my report be kept confidential?